 Homemade vs. Storebought Hayashi Rice Sauce Mix

-When I was in college, Hayashi Rice was on my meal rotations.
-With the convenient “instant roux” (a box containing blocks of roux), Hayashi Rice was so easy and quick to make, just like Japanese curry.
-In fact, the ingredients for Hayashi Rice are simpler, so I probably made more Hayashi Rice than Japanese curry back in the day.
+When I was in college, hayashi rice was on my meal rotations.
+Using convenient instant roux (a box with blocks of pre-made sauce), that Easy Hayashi Rice recipe was so simple and quick to make, just like Japanese curry.
+In fact, the ingredients for hayashi rice are simpler, so I probably made more hayashi rice than Japanese curry back in the day.

 I’ll be honest upfront.
 This recipe takes time, and it’s definitely one of those dishes that you would cook on weekends or holidays.
 But I know for sure that those who try will come back to make it again and again because it is so darn good.
 My son even proclaimed the recipe was just as good as some of the yoshoku restaurants he has tried.